aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/rows-and-columns/convert-text-to-columns-using-aspose-cells/_index.md

 ## **Convert Text to Columns using Aspose.Cells for Python Excel Library**

 The following sample code explains the usage of [**Worksheet.Cells.text_to_columns()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/text_to_columns/) method.
-The code first adds some people name in column A of the first worksheet.
-The first and last name is separated by space character.
-Then it applies [**Worksheet.Cells.text_to_columns()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/text_to_columns/) method on column A and save it as output excel file.
-If you open the [output excel file](25395213.xlsx), you will see, first names are in column A while last names are in column B as shown in this screenshot.
+The code first adds some people's names in column A of the first worksheet.
+The first and last names are separated by a space character.
+Then it applies [**Worksheet.Cells.text_to_columns()**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/text_to_columns/) method on column A and saves it as an output Excel file.
+If you open the output Excel file, you will see that the first names are in column A while the last names are in column B, as shown in this screenshot.

 ![todo:image_alt_text](convert-text-to-columns-using-aspose-cells_1.png)